Galera Manager Documents

 Loading Logically

-Logical back-ups are generated with a utility like mysqldump and produce text files (i.e., dump files) or streams containing SQL statements which may be used to rebuild databases.
-See the tutorial, Galera Cluster Backups for more details on how to use mysqldump to make a back-up. mysqldump creates a “dump” file or stream from a source MySQL server which then can be loaded to a new MySQL server using MySQL client utility (mysql).
+and produce text files (that is, dump files) or streams containing SQL statements which may be used to rebuild databases.
+See the tutorial, Galera Cluster Backups for more details on how to use mysqldump

-If you will be restoring data by way of a MySQL client, you’ll need the node’s IP address and the root password for the database.
+If you will be restoring data by way of a MySQL client, you will need the node’s IP address and the root password for the database.
 To get this information select a node in Galera Manager and then click on the Configuration tab for the node.
 You can see an example of this in the screenshot in Figure 1 below:

-In the main panel shown here, near the top left of the Configuration tab, is the external IP address of the node.
-It’s contained in the DB Address field: it’s 52.41.73.124 in this example.
+in this example.
 You’ll also need the MySQL or MariaDB root password.
-Incidentally, since it’s a new installation of MySQL or MariaDB, there’s only the root user.
-To get the DB Root Password—as it’s labeled here—click on the icon of an eye to reveal it, or click the icon of two sheets of paper to copy the password to your clipboard.
+Incidentally, since it is a new installation of MySQL or MariaDB, there’s only the root user.
+To get the DB Root Password—as it is labeled here—click on the icon of an eye to reveal it, or click the icon of two sheets of paper to copy the password to your clipboard.

 With the node’s IP address and the password for root in the database, you can use a MySQL client to load data from a dump file.
-The example below shows how to restore a dump file made with mysqldump:
+The example below shows how to restore a dump file made with mysqldump

 mysql -p -u root -h 52.41.73.124 < company-20200607.sql

-This line above would be executed on another server where the dump file (i.e., company-20200607.sql) is located.
+) is located.
 The host address here is for the node into which it will be loading the data.
 When it asks for the password, you would give it the one you copied from the node in Galera Manager.

-The dump file contains SQL statements that will execute CREATE DATABASE and CREATE TABLE statements, as well as plenty of INSERT statements to recreate the databases, tables, and rows of data on the new node—in the new Galera Cluster.
-It will run for quite a while, but when it’s finished, you might execute an SQL statement like the following from the command-line:
+statements to recreate the databases, tables, and rows of data on the new node—in the new Galera Cluster.
+It will run for quite a while, but when it is finished, you might execute an SQL statement like the following from the command-line:

 mysql -p -u root -h 52.41.73.124 -e "SHOW TABLES FROM company"